October 16 1990

 That night, the second years walked up to the common room.
-In a corner sat Katherine, poring over her books as usual whilst the others talked and played chess while the hours passed.
+In a corner sat Katherine, pouring over her books as usual whilst the others talked and played chess while the hours passed.
 George sat with his brother and Lee as usual, talking about what their next adventure would be, though he barely paid any attention.

 "Well," said Fred, stretching, "I'm going to bed."

 Lee had already gone to bed an hour ago.
 George shook his head.

 "I still have to, er – do Snape's homework," he said warily.

 Great.
 Fred would never believe it.
 His brother eyed him suspiciously.

 "Oh, dear brother, ask me no questions, and I shall tell you no lies," said George with a smile as he pulled out his quills and parchment.

 Fred walked away, taking glances at his brother as he walked up to the dorms.
 George sighed and took a glance at Katherine, whose quill kept its quick pace across the paper.
 He stood up and walked over to her.
 He wouldn't think it over any longer.
 The redhead cleared his throat only to have her turn to him with a glare.

 "Everything's going to be okay," he said lamely, pulling up a seat next to her.
 Her eyes softened as she gave him a curt nod and turned away.
 "I need help on the Potions essay," he said, in an effort to have her speak to him.

 "You're asking me?"
 Katherine spun about to face him, raising an eyebrow as he nodded.